 I started off by going to poetry workshops, and I read and wrote nothing but poetry for two years.
 I got a few poems published, but when I noticed that dialog kept appearing in them, I decided to try my hand at playwriting.
 I completed two plays, Short Cut (based on Menander’s Perikeiromene), and All Day Within the Dreamy House, both of which I produced and directed on the island of Islesboro in Maine.

 Playwriting seemed to move naturally into fiction, and I launched myself into a project that was far too clever for its own good: a novel that created a childhood for Heathcliff and brought elements of both Wuthering Heights and Jane Eyre into play.
-After 30 years, it is still waiting for a publisher.
+After over 30 years, its April 2019 publication date is rapidly approaching.

 As a young woman in the 1960s, I worked as a flight attendant for Pan American.
 When the airline folded and my mother died in December 1991, those two deaths prompted me to create a fitting memorial for both.
 What better way to do this than to write a history of Pan Am, told in the voices of its flight attendants, and dedicate it to my mother, who had herself christened a Pan Am airliner in 1947?
 What a marvelous project this was!
 In the course of my research, I traveled all over the country, meeting the pioneers and heroes of Pan Am’s cabin crew.
 I tape-recorded their voices so that I could use their actual words, and then strung their stories together into a historical narrative of the airline.
 The book became Fasten Your Seat Belts!